akmur/alex-11ty/posts/2019-01-02-coding-is-easy.md

 Surely it is not harder than other jobs, and people who code are not geniuses by default.

-Sure, prepare yourself to get stuck (a lot), to not understand concepts (a lot) and to feel like a cheater when you copy other people&#8217;s code (a lot), but this said, coding is not hard.
+Sure, prepare yourself to get stuck (a lot), to not understand concepts (a lot) and to feel like a cheater when you copy other people's code (a lot), but this said, coding is not hard.
 It involves plenty of trial and error, and it can be related to solving puzzles and building using Lego blocks.

 ## Do you enjoy computers?

 If you already have an interest in computers, tweaking softwares, installing operating systems, fiddling with settings, rooting phones, than you most probably can do this job.

-## The main skills you&#8217;ll need
+## The main skills you'll need

 The single biggest skill you need as a coder is that of problem solving.
 If you are the person people go to when their computers or phones have some trouble, then you most probably have these problem solving skills.
 The second skill you absolutely need is being able to Google to find solutions to your problems.
 The third one would be being able to read and write english.

 ## Would you like to create stuff?

 So, if the idea of creating websites that people can actually use (and getting paid for that) is appealing to you, then by all means get started in this career.
-Even if you are not a teenager, even if you are 30 or 40 or 50 or whatever, it&#8217;s never too late to start doing something you actually enjoy, especially if you&#8217;ve always thought about it.
+Even if you are not a teenager, even if you are 30 or 40 or 50 or whatever, it's never too late to start doing something you actually enjoy, especially if you've always thought about it.

 ## Join a local Meetup